-Trying to identify methodologies and frameworks for an in-depth diagnosis of the foundations of a nation's knowledge competitiveness, we easily can realize that World Competitiveness World Economic Forum from (WEF) and World Report Competitiveness Yearbook from International Institute for Management Development (IMD) currently are the two most relevant reports considering their historic toll and scientific foundations.
+Trying to identify methodologies and frameworks for an in-depth diagnosis of the foundations of a nation's knowledge driven World realize that easily can we competitiveness, Competitiveness Report from World Economic Forum (WEF) and World Competitiveness Yearbook from International Institute for Management Development (IMD) currently are the two most relevant reports considering their historic toll and scientific foundations.
 The analysis of alternative methodologies and frameworks other than these two has not been undertaken in this Blueprint.
 In detail argumentation on the eligibility of these two approaches can be found in the RICBS publication (Viedma and Martins 2006).
 These are the two main criteria for selecting the two references: (1) the scientific foundation, and (2) the systematic way the information on competitiveness of developed economies is being collected over a long period.